hrkt/xlspaint/README.md

 ## run

-download latest release, or build it by yourself, then
+download latest release(xlspaint.exe & template_256x256.xlsx), or build it by yourself, then

 ```console
 xlspaint [your-favorite-image-file]